Microfilm & Microfiche Scanning Services

 - Next comes the process of indexing these digital copies, which will give you the ability to search through your entire catalogue of archived files to retrieve the specific image you are looking for.

 - These converted and fully indexed documents are then returned back to you.
-The most suitable method of returning your documents to you will be decided in our initial discussion, with popular choices including CD, DVD, memory stick or secure FTP site.
+The most suitable method of returning your documents to you will be decided in our initial discussion, with popular choices.
+Including DVD, CD, memory stick or even secure FTP site.
 This will provide your business with a bespoke solution which fits perfectly alongside your specific needs.

 Why Choose Us?

-- We provide a 200% checking service: Every document scanned is checked twice by our dedicated quality checking team to ensure the best quality scan possible.
+- We operate a 200% checking service: every document that we scan is checked twice by our dedicated team of quality checking professionals to ensure the highest quality image.